andrewdavidmackenzie/flowide-gtk/README.md

     <FLOW>            the name of the 'flow' definition file to open
     <flow_args>...
 Arguments that will get passed onto the flow if it is executed
 ```

+# Building
+## Installing dependencies
+You can have the Makrfile install the required dependencies on Mac OS X or Linux using
+* `make config`

+## Building and Running
+You can build or run using the make targets:
+* `make build`
+* `make run`

+or just use cargo:
+* `cargo build`
+* `cargo run`

+## Running tests
+There are not many tests yet, but you can run all there are using:
+* `make test`
+* `cargo test`

+## Do it all with `make`
+If you run just `make`, the default make target will run:
+* `cargo build test clippy`

+Where `clippy` is the rust `cargo` component that runs a number of lint checks on the code.

-## Platforms supported
+# Platforms supported
 `flowide` is developed mainly on Mac OS X, but CI builds are done for Mac
 and Linux.
 But since there is no automatic UI testing done in
-CI, all it ensures is that it builds on the two platforms.
+CI, all it ensures is that it builds and unit tests pass on both platforms.